Message from the AVP Steering Committee Chair

 - Create sustainable and ongoing virtual communities that meet at least twice a semester to discuss current trends and topics that are directly impacting the ways in which AVPs do their work and serve students.

-The work of the AVP is dynamic and ever changing.
-As such, there has been a regular call for AVPs to be able to network and find supportive spaces where they can learn from peers and find ways to help navigate the increasingly volatile issues that crop up on college campuses.
-Our hope is that AVP Cohort Connections will meet this need by offering small group virtual communities that will meet at least twice a semester to discuss current trends and topics that are directly impacting the ways in which AVPs do their work.
-When possible, cohorts will be arranged geographically and by institution size.
-Additionally, each cohort will consist of an AVP Cohort Facilitator who will be responsible for organizing the cohort and helping to ensure its success.
+There has been a regular call for AVPs to be able to network and find supportive spaces where they can learn from peers and find ways to help navigate the increasingly volatile issues that crop up on college campuses.
+Our hope is that Cohort Connections will meet this need by offering small group virtual communities that will discuss current trends and issues and topics impacting the work.
+When possible, cohorts will be arranged geographically, by institution size, and/or by other identities.
+Each cohort will consist of a Cohort Facilitator who will be responsible for organizing the cohort and helping to ensure its success.

 Facilitated topics could include: